 - Week 6: Summary assessment.

 The reason for this approach is to engage your child in the learning process, boost confidence (which is particularly important at this unsettling time), and to show how, in a short period of time, focused work can really pay off!
 Ultimately, we want to encourage more of the same in school and at home when things return more to normal.
-For further advice on how to follow an EdPlace learning plan please click here.
+To access and follow an EdPlace learning plan, please download the attachment at the end of the article.

 How can I use them to support my child?